DigiCert KnowledgeBase - Technical Support-hero

 Why is DigiCert doing this?

-DigiCert will start validating DNSSEC when verifying domain control and performing DNS CAA checks to align with the CA/Browser Forum’s Ballot SC-085v2: Require Validation of DNSSEC (when present) for CAA and DCV Lookups.
-This ballot requires CAs to validate DNSSEC, if present, for domain control to be verified, for CAA checks to pass, and for a certificate to be issued.
+DigiCert will start validating DNSSEC when verifying domain control and performing DNS CAA checks, in alignment with the CA/Browser Forum’s Ballot SC-085v2: Require Validation of DNSSEC (when present) for CAA and DCV Lookups.
+This ballot requires Certificate Authorities (CAs) to validate DNSSEC, if present, to verify domain control, pass CAA checks, and issue a certificate.
 Learn more about Ballot SC-085v2.
 With this ballot, CAs can no longer ignore misconfigured DNSSEC.

 Benefits of DNSSEC